Prazak Quartet

 Niall Brown, Violoncello

-As cellist of the renowned Australian String Quartet, principal cellist of the Camerata Bern and the Scottish Ensemble, Niall has travelled the world performing in some of the most prestigious concert halls and festivals including Wigmore Hall and Queen Elizabeth Hall, London, Carnegie Hall and Avery Fischer Centre, New York, Théâtre des Champs Elysées and Théâtre du Chatelet, Paris, Konzerthaus and Philharmonie, Berlin, Sydney Recital Hall and Melbourne Concert Hall, Australia, Teatro Colon, Buenos Aires, Argentina, Menuhin Festival, Gstaad and Semaine Internationale de Piano, Blonay, Switzerland, Sydney and Adelaide Festival of the Arts, Australia, Festival Lysy, Buenos Aires, Argentina, Haydn Festival in Eisenstadt, Austria and Incontri in Terra di Siena in Italy collaborating with artists such as Lord Yehudi Menuhin, Nikita Magaloff, Janos Starker, Bruno Giuranna, Stephen Kovacevich, Paul Coker, Melvyn Tan, Edith Fischer, Alberto Lysy, Antonio Lysy, Prazac Quartet, Sine Nomine Quartet, Jesus Lopez Cobos, Thomas Füri and Milan Horvat.
+As cellist of the renowned Australian String Quartet, principal cellist of the Camerata Bern and the Scottish Ensemble, Niall has toured the world, performing in some of the most prestigious concert halls and festivals, including Wigmore Hall and Queen Elizabeth Hall, London; Carnegie Hall and Avery Fischer Centre, New York; Théâtre des Champs Elysées and Théâtre du Châtelet, Paris; Konzerthaus and Philharmonie, Berlin; Sydney Recital Hall and Melbourne Concert Hall, Australia; Teatro Colón, Buenos Aires, Argentina; Menuhin Festival, Gstaad and Semaine Internationale de Piano, Blonay, Switzerland; Sydney and Adelaide Festival of the Arts, Australia; Festival Lysy, Buenos Aires, Argentina; Haydn Festival in Eisenstadt, Austria; and Incontri in Terra di Siena, Italy, collaborating with artists such as Lord Yehudi Menuhin, Nikita Magaloff, Janos Starker, Bruno Giuranna, Stephen Kovacevich, Paul Coker, Melvyn Tan, Edith Fischer, and Alberto Lysy.
+Antonio Lysy, Prazac Quartet, Sine Nomine Quartet, Jesus Lopez Cobos, Thomas Füri and Milan Horvat.

 In 2009, Niall founded the "Automne Musical d'Ollon" in Switzerland, where Niall's passion for chamber music is expressed in the performance of great new and old masterpieces.